sebmartin/given/README.md

 - vm.firstName.isValid
 - vm.firstName.errorMessages

-You can then bind to these from your `data-bind` attributes in your HTML to update the UI when errors occur.
+You can then bind to these from your `data-bind` attributes in your HTML to automatically update the UI when errors occur.

 ###Specifying a view model